andreaphsz/anova_is_regression/README.md

 (One-Way) ANOVA is Linear Regression
 ===================
-Demonstration how a one-way anova is in fact a linear regression model.
+Demonstration how a one-way ANOVA is in fact a linear regression model.

 The html output can also be found at [rpubs.com](http://rpubs.com/candrea/anova-is-regression)